simplenetes-io/podc/PODSPEC.md

           # Set to true to wait for the container to exit with code 0.
 When the container has exited is is treated as started and ready.
           # Any other exit code will fail the startup process.
-          # The exit probe is exclusively for the startupProbe (not for readiness/liveness probes)
+          # The exit probe is exclusively for the startupProbe (not available for readiness/liveness probes)
           exit: false

           # Or, define a command to be run inside the container to determine when the container has started up properly.